 Choosing the Right Zinnia Variety

-Zinnias come in all shapes and sizes -from dwarf varieties that work well in pots to giants that dominate garden beds.
+Zinnias come in lots of different shapes and sizes.
+There are the likes of dwarf varieties that work well in pots through to giants that look amazing in your garden beds.

 Popular Varieties:

-• Dwarf Zinnias (e.g., Thumbelina): Perfect for containers and small spaces, reaching only 6-12 inches tall.
+- Dwarf Zinnias (e.g., Thumbelina): Perfect for pots and small spaces as they only reach around 6 to 12 inches tall.

 When to Plant Zinnias

-• Soil Temperature: Ideally, zinnia seeds should be planted when the soil temperature is around 70-80°F (21-27°C).
-Cold soil will stunt their growth or delay germination.
+- Soil Temperature: Ideally zinnia seeds should be planted when the soil temperature is around 70 to 80°F (21 to 27°C).
+Cold soil will stop them growing and delay the germination.

-• After Frost: Plant them outdoors after all danger of frost has passed.
-Zinnias don’t handle frost well at all.
+- After Frost: Plant them outdoors after the frost has gone.
+Zinnias don’t like the frost at all.

 How to Plant Zinnia Seeds

-• Sow the seeds about a quarter of an inch deep.
+- Sow the seeds around a quarter of an inch deep.

-• Space seeds or seedlings between 6 to 24 inches apart, depending on the variety.
-This will allow for adequate air circulation and prevent diseases like powdery mildew.
+- Space the seeds or seedlings about 6 to 24 inches apart.
+Although it will vary depending on the variety of zinnia you’re planting.
+This distance apart is important as it will leave enough room for the air to flow and stop diseases like powdery mildew.

 Thinning and Transplanting Zinnias

-If you started seeds indoors harden off the seedlings before transplanting.
-Gradually expose them to outdoor conditions over a week, starting with a few hours of sunlight each day.
+If you started the seeds indoors then you should harden off the seedlings first before you transplant them.
+Slowly expose them to the outdoors over the course of a week or so, giving them a few hours of sunlight every day.

 Caring for Zinnias